w3c/mediasession/explainer.md

 will be very few since the solution is essentially equivalent to having multiple `MediaMetadata` objects and setting different metadata to the global `MediaSession` instance.

-### `MediaSession` in iframes

-`MediaSession` objects can both exist in top-level frame and child frames.
-It is an open question whether we should allow child frames to use `MediaSession` in an opt-in/opt-out flavor, or not allowing child frames to use `MediaSession` at all.
-For example, the user plays a embedded YouTube video on Facebook, and YouTube sets the album art to a YouTube logo, the user will be confused if the platform UI shows an YouTube image, while it actually comes from Facebook.
-On the opposite, if a website has an embedded music player, it might want to show the metadata from the embedded music player, and let it respond to media control actions.

-Since this is an UX decision, we need UA feedback to decide the default behavior in the spec.

 ## Open questions